heebinho/heebinho.github.io/input/posts/tech/duplo.md

 ---

 ### Intro
-While I was traveling I used my GoPro Hero to take some pictures and videos.
+While I was traveling I used my GoPro to take some pictures and videos.
 After importing, my files were synced automatically to my google drive.
 After syncing I removed the files from my notebook and from my cam.
 To delete the files from my cam I used the GoPro Quick software.
 The "Delete All" function didn't work properly and I reimported the same files over and over.
 Google's backup and sync tool didn't care and created copies of the same files.